moleculadesigner/orca-qm-docker/README.md

 # Docker Image with Orca QM Engine
 Proper installation of Orca software is sometimes a tricky move, especially if it is intended to use on HPC cluster.
-This docker image with Orca 5.0.4, xTB, and Crest allows one to easily deploy readu-to-use QM machinery.
+This docker image with Orca 5.0.4, xTB, and Crest allows one to easily deploy ready-to-use QM machinery.

 ## Build
 Acoording to Orca EULA, I am not allowed to distribute its binaries, so to build